mwieder/glx2ScriptEditor/README.md

 -----------------------------------------------------------------------
 ## 2021.03.22 GLX2 4.1.18
 ----------------------------------------------------------------------
 	  Faster code folding
 	  Faster formatting
 	  Clairvoyance check no longer triggers compilation
 Fixed:
-fixed problem with errorline of zero adding cr after "next", "exit", "pass" wouldn't add cr also wasn't properly identifying when to add completion text linkText of handlers outside current script wasn't working editing/deleting of folded code sections is disallowed script colorization is controlled by the engine script formatting is controlled locally folded code and breakpoints are adjusted when adding/deleting lines breakpoints are restored with undo actions faster adding and deleting of lines in long scripts fixed collapse.all and expand.all commands handler list updated when adding or deleting script lines
+	  fixed problem with errorline of zero
+	  adding cr after "next", "exit", "pass" wouldn't add cr also wasn't properly identifying when to add completion text linkText of handlers outside current script wasn't working editing/deleting of folded code sections is disallowed script colorization is controlled by the engine script formatting is controlled locally
+	  folded code and breakpoints are adjusted when adding/deleting lines breakpoints are restored with undo actions
+	  faster adding and deleting of lines in long scripts fixed collapse.all and expand.all commands
+	  handler list updated when adding or deleting script lines

 -----------------------------------------------------------------------
 ## 2021.01.17 GLX2 4.1.16
 ----------------------------------------------------------------------
 	  Delayed update check until after plugin loading
 Fixed:
 	  block comment colorization
 	  Folding/unfolding of line continuations

 -----------------------------------------------------------------------
 ## 2021.01.15 GLX2 4.1.15
 ----------------------------------------------------------------------
 	  Bernd fixed code folding

 -----------------------------------------------------------------------
 ## 2021.01.14 GLX2 4.1.14
 ----------------------------------------------------------------------
 	  Incorporated Bernd Niggeman's fix to colorizing block comments Big speed improvements in initial load when editing

 -----------------------------------------------------------------------
 ## 2021.01.10 GLX2 4.1.13
 ----------------------------------------------------------------------
 	  User preference for update checking on launch

 -----------------------------------------------------------------------
 ## 2021.01.10 GLX2 4.1.12
 ----------------------------------------------------------------------
 	  Scripting error text shows up in status bar
+Fixed
-Fixed: missing line 1 of block comment at start of script
+	  missing line 1 of block comment at start of script

 ---------------------------------------------------------------------
 ## 2020.12.21 GLX2 4.1.11